-On January 22, 2021, we closed on a construction loan (the "Construction Loan") providing up to \$\infty 8.0\$ million to partially finance the construction of a Life Time Living location.
+On January 22, 2021, we closed on a construction loan (the "Construction Loan") providing up to \$8.0 million to partially finance the construction of a Life Time Living location.
 The Construction Loan has a maturity date of February 15, 2026 and is collateralized by the property.
 Borrowings under the Construction Loan bear interest at a variable annual rate of no less than 4.80%.
 Interest only payments are due monthly beginning April 15, 2022 and continuing through February 15, 2024.
 Beginning March 15, 2024, based on the principal balance due as of February 15, 2024, monthly principal and interest installment payments will be due in an amount sufficient to fully amortize the principal balance at maturity.
-At December 31, 2022, there were \$21.3 million of outstanding borrowings on the Construction Loan.
-There wereno outstanding borrowings as of December 31, 2021.
+At December 31, 2023 and 2022, there were \$28.0 million and \$21.3 million, respectively, of outstanding borrowings on the Construction Loan.